 NQCC’s task would be harder without the assistance of many other volunteers.
 If you would like to offer your skills for a short or long term, please click here.

-We have a great team of about 20 volunteers who assist with events as they occur.
+We have a great team of volunteers who assist with events as they occur.
 We also want to acknowledge the wonderful contribution of regular volunteers:

 Welcome to the June Paperbark.
 In this issue: membership due – new committee members – SGM outcome – Adani campaign news – Kevin’s Corner court case – mine rehabilitation reform – Wet Tropics review – upcoming events.